Nagadeops/Ansible-PrivateRepo/README.md

 An Ansible playbook is a YAML file that defines a series of tasks to be executed on remote hosts.
 Unlike ad-hoc commands, which are used for one-off tasks, playbooks are used to automate complex workflows and configuration management across multiple systems in a repeatable and structured way.

-What are Ansible Roles?

-Ansible Roles are a way to organize Ansible playbooks into reusable and modular components.
-Roles allow you to break down complex playbooks into smaller, more manageable parts by grouping related tasks, variables, files, templates, and handlers into a structured format.
-This makes it easier to manage and reuse code across different projects.

-Directory Structure of an Ansible Role

-A typical role might look like this:

-my_role/
-├── defaults/
-│   └── main.yml
-├── files/
-│   └── myfile.conf
-├── handlers/
-│   └── main.yml
-├── meta/
-│   └── main.yml
-├── tasks/
-│   └── main.yml
-├── templates/
-│   └── mytemplate.j2
-├── tests/
-│   ├── inventory
-│   └── test.yml
-├── vars/
-    └── main.yml